tasmota/docs/docs/ULP.md

 ### Tasmota conventions

 The assembly code can be divided in different sections of which the so called `.text`sections contains the programm, but can hold variables or arbitrary data too.
 In general for the assembler it is not so important, where the functions or the *global entry point* is located.
-But for Tasmota the rule is, that the global entry point or a jump to it is located at position 0 in RTC_SLO_MEM.
-That way ULP.run() can always point to this addresss 0.
+But for Tasmota the rule is, that the global entry point or a jump to it is located at position 0 in RTC_SLOW_MEM.
+That way `ULP.run()` can always point to this addresss 0.
 It is a design decision to keep the ULP module as small as possible and the addition of more internal functions shall be avoided, i.e. for doing setup of GPIO/RTC pins.
 If possible, this should be done in assembly code.

 !!! example